OpenEvalProject/evals/manuscripts/elife-21440/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/21440/elife-21440-fig1-v2.jpg)

 **Figure 1.:** Overview of the individual digits throughout the experiment (A) and a detailed view of the grip aperture (B) and grip position (C) for the grasping movements performed in the pre- and post- adaptation phases.
 In panel A the symbols show the overall mean effect of the prisms on the position of the digits for each block of 6 trials during the three phases of the experiment.
 In the adaptation phase (white background), the digits partially adapt to the prisms during pointing movements.
 When switching to grasping movements under normal vision (grey background on the right) we see an aftereffect.
 In panels B and C, the symbols show the trial-by-trial time course averaged over all participants.
 The bars in the center of each panel show the average values (Mean ±SEM of the individual participants’ median values within each phase; source file available as Figure 1—source data 1).
 A positive grip position is to the right.
 The inset shows one participant’s time course of grip aperture during the last movement towards the target cube in one of the pre-adaptation phases (black curve) and during the first movements towards the target cube in both post-adaptation phases (dashed blue and solid red curves).
 Time 0 is the moment at which we determined the digits’ positions for calculating grip aperture and grip position.
-The horizontal dashed line is the grip aperture at which the digits touch each other.10.7554/eLife.21440.004Figure 1—source data 1.Figure 1B,C.
+The horizontal dashed line is the grip aperture at which the digits touch each other.

 Statistical analysis of the effects of session, adaptation phase, and target block size on grip aperture showed a significant phase by session interaction (F(1,7)=7.3, p=0.03) indicating that grip aperture indeed changed differently after thumb left and thumb right adaptation (Figure 1B).
 This difference is 1.2 cm.
 Besides the phase by session interaction, there were also significant effects of block size (the target cuboid was grasped with a 2.3 cm larger grip aperture than the target cube; F(1,7)=324.1, p<0.001) and of session (F(1,7)=24.8, p=0.002).
 Statistical analysis of the effects of session, adaptation phase, and target block size on the grip position did not show any significant effects (all p>0.1, Figure 1C).
 The difference corresponding to the non-significant tendency towards an adaptation phase by session interaction for grip position was only 0.1 cm, an order of magnitude smaller than the 1.2 cm that we found for grip aperture.